macbuse/WRITING/bike.md

 I went to university and bought a red bike of my own.
 Despite having a french name it was just as clunky as my brother's machine.
 My expeditions into the country were longer and I discovered strange roads that would peter out into dirt tracks in the forest plantations.

 The black carbon bikes were my mistresses.
 The first I built up myself in time honored fashion but the second I bought ready to ride from the box.
+She was so sleek, the delicateness of the touch of her electronic gears, the purr as the front derailleur centered itself so that the chain didn't grind against it.
+It was all too perfect.
+It is said that men like things and women people.
+There is no more perfect thing than a perfectly equipped carbon fibre bike.
+Of course I had to change the wheels.
+It's not that they were the steel rimmed horrors of my youth but it was like having a super model wearing machine shop overalls.

 Over the years the handlebars went down and the seat up.
 I spent hours doing core work so that I could get down into the crouch position, forearms parallel to the ground and save the watts.
+Months of crunches, leg raises all sorts of fiendish exercises prostrate in front of the TV.